AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights

 To empirically examine AI self-preference bias as defined in \autoref{section: methodology}, we design a series of resume correspondence experiments \citep{bertrand2004emily} in which LLMs act as evaluators (evaluator LLM) tasked with screening and selecting between pairs of resumes.
 In each pair, one resume is generated by the evaluator LLM itself, while the other is written by a human or produced by an alternative LLM.
 This setup allows us to test whether an evaluator LLM systematically favors its own outputs over others.

 To construct these resume pairs, we begin with a dataset of human-written resumes.
-For each human-written resume, we use several state-of-the-art LLMs to generate counterfactual versions that convey the same information.
+For each human-written resume, we use several state-of-the-art LLMs to generate counterfactual versions that describe the same candidate profile.
 We then form multiple types of resume pairs: evaluator LLM-generated versus human-written, and evaluator LLM-generated versus alternative LLM-generated.
 These pairs serve as the input for the evaluator LLMs.

 In the subsections that follow, we first describe the original resume dataset.
 We then outline our experimental procedures, including the generation of counterfactual resumes and the design of the pairwise comparisons.